 Key risks Key controls Risk & Approval Matrix.
 The project will not be in line with our strategy and/or the project will not add value to Enhancing Society Together.
-Country policy. project will not add value to Elmanding Society Together.
+Country policy. project with for add value to Ermaneing oboloty regener.
 The 4 Questions to be answered.
 Deviations being discussed and specifically approved.
-To a single control of the control o Third-Party Assessment.
+Third-Party Assessment.
 Teaming up with an unreliable or unprofessional partner.
 Internal assessment of the capabilities of a partner.
 Entering into an agreement with a client who cannot pay Third-Party Assessment. our invoice and/or we do not clearly understand the Payment history. expectations, local standards, culture, or goals.
 Training of proposal managers.
 The country where the project is executed may have travel and security risks for our employees and requires specific For projects abroad, review by the Risk Manager and Tax Director. risk assessment, or specific tax rules might be applicable that have to be accounted for.
 A Country policy is applicable with country specific requirements that may apply.
-The scene is not clearly understood, significant health Review of scope by minimum 4-eyes in line with the Risk & Approval Matrix.
+Review of scope by minimum 4-eyes in line with the Risk & Approval Matrix.
 The scope is not clearly understood, significant health, safety or environment (HSE) risks are identified, or long duration of the project is expected.
 Understand HSE risks (which is evidenced by certifications against ISO 14001 (Environmental Management System) and ISO 45001 (Occupational Health & Safety Management System).
 A large part of the work is subcontracted, and the Assess capabilities sub-contractor. subcontractor/supplier is not reliable.
 Third-Party Assessment.
 Entering into contracts with high liability in relation to the Standard terms & conditions. contract value and entering into poor contract conditions.
 Deviations from standard are reviewed by our Legal team.
 The project may be considered controversial.
 Assessment based on controversial projects guideline.
-Financial risk: receipts and/or payments in foreign currency, unfavourable payment conditions and guarantees/bonds to be issued.
-Cash flow projections.
-Hedging of exposures in foreign currency.
+Financial risk: receipts and/or payments in foreign currency, Cash flow projections. unfavourable payment conditions and guarantees/bonds to Hedging of exposures in foreign currency. be issued.
 Specialist advice for guarantees and bonds.